 RULE 54.
-Attendance of Members. - No member or officer of the House shall be absent from the service of the House without leave, unless from sickness or disability.
+Attendance of Members. - Members and officers of the House shall request leaves from the service of the House with the Principal Clerk.

 RULE 55.
 Documents to Be Signed by the Speaker. - All acts, addresses, and resolutions and all warrants and subpoenas issued by order of the House shall be signed by the Speaker or other presiding officer.